Provar

 What is an XPath?

 An XPath is defined as an XML path.
-It is a syntax or language for finding any element on a webpage using an XML path expression, providing the webpage has an HTML DOM structure.
+It is a syntax or language for finding any element on a webpage using an XML path expression, provided the webpage has an HTML DOM structure.

 The basic format of XPath is explained below: